LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Anyhow, there is still widespread use of a combination of many application components and many databases, i.e., of (DB^n, AC^n) architectures.

 ### 3.6.3 Number of Application Software Products and Vendors: All-in-One vs. Best-of-Breed
-The terms “homogeneity” and “heterogeneity” are commonly used to describe whether a health information system consists of somehow similar components or very different ones.
+The terms "homogeneity" and "heterogeneity" are commonly used to describe whether a health information system consists of somehow similar components or very different ones.
 A practical measure is the number of application software products installed or the number of vendors delivering these products to a health information system.
 We denote a homogeneous architecture, i.e., a (sub-)health information system with software from only one vendor, as V1.
 Consequently, independent of the number of application systems, V1-HIS use only application software products that all come from the same vendor.
 On the contrary, heterogeneous architectures comprise software from several vendors and are denoted as V^n.

 Obviously, (DB^1, V^1) architectures are more common than (DB^1, V^n) architectures.

-An (AC^n, V^n) architecture where the different application systems are based on software from different vendors is commonly denoted as best-of-breed architecture, pointing to the fact that the health care setting combines the “best” application software products from different vendors.
+An (AC^n, V^n) architecture where the different application systems are based on software from different vendors is commonly denoted as best-of-breed architecture, pointing to the fact that the health care setting combines the "best" application software products from different vendors.
 This best-of-breed architecture is typically DB^n although (DB^1, V^n) architectures could become more common in the future.

 On the contrary, a monolithic (AC^1, V^1) architecture and even an (AC^n, V^1) architecture emphasizes that the health care facility selected only application software products from exactly one vendor to support as many functions as necessary.